-11. In preparing this Fifth Report and making the comments herein, the Monitor has been provided with, and has relied upon certain unaudited financial information, books, records and financial information prepared by the Applicants, discussions with and information from the Applicants' management ("Management") and other third-party sources (collectively, the "Information").
-Except as described in this Fifth Report:
+14. In preparing this Sixth Report and making the comments herein, the Monitor has been provided with, and has relied upon certain unaudited financial information, books, records and financial information prepared by the Applicants, discussions with and information from the Applicants' management ("Management") and other third-party sources (collectively, the "Information").
+Except as described in this Sixth Report:

 - a.
 The Monitor has reviewed the Information for reasonableness, internal consistency and use in the context in which it was provided.
 However, the Monitor has not audited or otherwise attempted to verify the accuracy or completeness of such information in a manner that would wholly or partially comply with Generally Accepted Assurance Standards ("GAAS") pursuant to the CPA Canada Handbook (the "CPA Handbook") and, accordingly, the Monitor express no opinion or other form of assurance contemplated under GAAS in respect of the Information; and - b.
-Some of the information referred to in this Fifth Report consists of forecasts and projections.
-An examination or review of the financial forecast and projections, as outlined in the CPA Handbook, has not been performed. - 12.
-Future oriented financial information referred to in this Fifth Report was prepared based on the Applicants' estimates and assumptions.
-Readers are cautioned that since projections are based upon assumptions about future events and conditions that are not ascertainable, the actual results will vary from the projections, even if the assumptions materialize and the variations could be significant.
+Some of the information referred to in this Sixth Report consists of forecasts and projections.
+An examination or review of the financial forecast and projections, as outlined in the CPA Handbook, has not been performed. - 15.
+Future oriented financial information referred to in this Sixth Report was prepared based on the Applicants' estimates and assumptions.
+Readers are cautioned that since projections are based upon assumptions about future events and conditions that are not ascertainable, the actual results will vary from the projections, even if the assumptions materialize and the variations could be significant. - 16.
+Due to restrictions imposed as a result of the Covid-19 pandemic, the Monitor has been unable to perform usual procedures to verify or test Information provided by Management, including physical attendance at NAFA's premises and meetings with Management. - 17.
+While this Sixth Report does reference some of the known impacts of Covid-19 on the Applicants' current and future operations, there may be further impacts not yet identified that may impact the Applicants' business, which may have an adverse impact on their financial performance.
+Readers should consider the increasingly broad effects on the financial condition of the Applicants, as a result of the negative impact on Canada, the global economy and major financial markets from Covid-19 pandemic.

-ACTIVITIES OF THE MONITOR SINCE THE FOURTH REPORT
+ACTIVITIES OF THE MONITOR SINCE THE FIFTH REPORT

-- 13. Since the date of the Fourth Report, the Monitor has undertaken, among other things, the following activities: - Monitoring NAFA's receipts and disbursements and reporting same to the Agent.
-This includes a weekly estimate of NAFA's Distributable Funds (as such term is defined in the First Report).
-Cash flow variance reporting previously occurred weekly and then on a bi-weekly basis.
-The Motion seeks to alter the cadence of this reporting to monthly.
-The Monitor is supportive of this change as it provides a balance between timeliness of reporting and cost effectiveness taking into account the projected activity level of the Applicants during the proposed Stay Period.
-The Applicants, the Agent and the Monitor have discussed moving to monthly cash flow variance reporting supported by bi-weekly update calls or meetings to receive updates on NAFA's restructuring and realization efforts during the proposed Stay Period.
-It is expected that the current reporting frequency will return after the proposed Stay Period;
+- 18. Since the date of the Fifth Report, the Monitor has undertaken, among other things, the following activities: - Monitoring NAFA's receipts and disbursements and reporting same to the Agent.
+This includes a weekly calculation of NAFA's Distributable Funds (as such term is defined in the First Report).
+Cash flow variance reporting to the Agent occurs on a basis that attempts to balance timeliness and cost and occurs approximately once per month with other reports and calls to review discrete items occurring as and when required; - b.

-- b.
 Assisting NAFA in the development of the Cash Flow Forecast; - c.
 Attending phone calls with CBRE Group Inc. ("CBRE"), the Applicants' Canadian real estate broker, in respect of the sale process regarding the Skyway Property and the negotiation of the Skyway Transaction.
-The Monitor has also reported on the status of these discussions to BDC and the Agent on a regular basis.
-The Applicants' Motion materials contain a detailed overview of marketing efforts in respect of the Skyway Property that was prepared by CBRE; - d.
-Participating in regular discussions between NAFA and Saga Furs Oyj ("Saga") in respect of the arrangement between NAFA and Saga for Saga to auction furs financed by NAFA.
-The Monitor has also been involved in discussions between NAFA and two other auction houses: Kopenhagen Fur ("KF"); and the American Mink Exchange ("AME"), in respect of the sale of furs which were financed by
+The Monitor has reported on the status of these discussions to BDC and the Agent on a regular basis.
+The Applicants' Motion materials contain a detailed overview of marketing efforts in respect of the Skyway Property that was prepared by CBRE; - Reviewing information provided by the Purchaser, communicating with the City Landlord and the Private Landlord, responding to inquiries from the Purchaser as it undertook its due diligence on the Skyway Property and communicating with various parties regarding same;